‘Night-owl’ preschoolers may have more sleep problems

 Preschoolers whose natural preference is for going to bed and waking up on the late side are more likely than their early-bird peers to have sleep problems, a recent study suggests.

-Adults and teens with a late “chronotype,” or internal “body clock,” tend to stay up later and wake up later and to have more sleep problems than others, the researchers write in the journal Sleep Medicine.
+Adults and teens with a late chronotype tend to stay up later and wake up later and to have more sleep problems than others, the researchers write in the journal Sleep Medicine, December 3rd.

 “Sleep problems can start in early childhood and often persist across development.
 They have been associated with negative behavioral, cognitive, and emotional health consequences,” senior author Birit Broekman, a researcher with the Singapore Institute for Clinical Sciences, Agency for Science, Technology and Research, said in an email.